top of page

 Acceptance and Commitment Therapy (ACT) offers a different approach.
 Instead of trying to eliminate difficult thoughts or emotions, ACT helps you change your relationship with them so they have less control over your life.

-At Neurodiverse Counseling, we provide Acceptance and Commitment Therapy in Boston for adults and teens navigating anxiety, depression, ADHD, burnout, and major life transitions.
+At Neurodiverse Counseling, we provide Acceptance and Commitment Therapy for adults and teens in Boston and throughout Massachusetts who are navigating anxiety, depression, ADHD, burnout, and major life transitions.

 What Is Acceptance and Commitment Therapy?

-ACT is based on a simple but powerful idea: struggling to control or eliminate painful thoughts and feelings often makes them stronger.
+ACT is based on a simple idea: struggling to control painful thoughts and feelings can make them stronger.

 Rather than fighting anxiety, sadness, self-doubt, or intrusive thoughts, ACT helps you learn how to: